BakmanTechnologies/PB7300_Software_Py/README.md

+# PB7300 Control Software
 Created for Bakman Technologies by Ricardo Franco
+## Requirements

+* Windows 10
+* Python 3.8.xx
+* PB7300 Spectrum Analyzer Rev5+

+## Installation

+1. Create virtual environment in root directory using venv

+  `python -m venv env `

+2. Activate virtual environment

+  `source env/Scripts/activate`

+3. Install dependencies

+  `pip install -r requirements.txt`

+## Overview
 This program is designed to talk to the PB7300 instrument through a RS-232 serial port

 It requires the factory calibration file from the unit in the /calibration folder to operate